userfrosting/learn/04.installation/02.environment/01.native/01.requirements/docs.md

    ```

 #### Preflight checks
 Before going further, you should check which version of PHP will be run **in the command line**.
 It is very common for a single environment to have multiple different versions of PHP installed.
-If you've never run PHP from the command line before, you may not realize that the version of PHP run by the *webserver* (Apache, nginx, etc) can be different from the one that would get run in the *command line*.
+If you've never run PHP from the command line before, you may not realize that the version of PHP run by the *webserver* (Apache, nginx, etc.) can be different from the one that will run in the *command line*.

 To check the "command line" version, use the command: